guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

 3. Run `workflows\behavioral_data\03_compile_data.R` to compile raw block-wise data from `.xlsx` files into a single tidy format.

 ## Behavioral data workflow (external)
-This section describes behavioral data workflow steps that are relevant to anyone with the partially preprocessed behavioral data files available in `data\int_pro`.
+This section describes behavioral data workflow steps that are relevant to anyone with the partially preprocessed behavioral data files available in `data\int_pro` in the file `data.csv`.
 We extract thresholds from the raw data in Julia and then analyze those thresholds in R.
 1. Run `workflows\behavioral_data\04_postprocess_compiled_data.jl` to add additional useful columns to the behavioral data (e.g., levels in terms of sensation level)
 2. Run `workflows\behavioral_data\05_extract_thresholds.jl` to fit logistic curves to behavioral data on the individual-listener level in each condition and save to resulting thresholds and slopes to disk.